omers52195/odin-recipes/README.md

-Creating a website with a few recipes to excersice HTML knowlegde.
+Creating a website with a few recipes to excersice HTML and CSS knowlegde.